4 Smoky Mountain Waterfalls You Absolutely Need to See

 So you love hiking to Smoky Mountain waterfalls, but you are also looking for another water activity in the Smoky Mountains.
 Well, white water rafting may be exactly what you are looking for.
-Check out our Smoky Mountain white water rafting trips to learn more about rafting the Little Pigeon River.
+Check out our Smoky Mountain white water rafting trips to learn more about rafting on the Pigeon River.